 - Watch vigilantly for signs of heat sickness

 If you’re seeking workers’ compensation for heat-related sickness, trust the experienced team at Hoffman Law Firm.
+We are ready to handle your workers’ compensation claim due to elements like heat stroke.
 Our personal injury attorneys will handle the workers’ compensation insurance company, fighting for the benefits you deserve – including compensation for medical expenses and lost wages.

 Whether at work or at play, stay hydrated and stay safe this summer!
-But if you’re injured on the job, call the workers’ compensation lawyers at Hoffman Law Firm to schedule your free consultation at our North Charleston office.
+But if you’re injured on the job, call the workers’ compensation lawyers at Hoffman Law Firm.